 Relax.
 Nothing is in control.
 Linda Baffa

 Hey friends, you are looking at one of my all-time favorite summertime meals – Grilled Branzino!
-The crispy-skinned fish is topped with a flavorful Preserved Lemon Gremolata.
-If you been following the blog, hopefully, you’ll have preserved lemons by now that you can use for this!
+The crispy-skinned fish is topped with a punchy Preserved Lemon Gremolata.
+If you have been following the blog, hopefully, you’ll have preserved lemons by now that you can use for this!
 But don’t worry if you don’t, yes you can use regular lemons. 🙂

 What is Branzino?